abhisha1991/fair_at_scale/README.md

 The aim is to find K most influential (seed) nodes from which diffusion of a specific message should start.
 This project takes things a step further by adding a constraint of fairness when trying to still maximize influence.

+## Hardware Requirements:
+64 GB RAM is sufficient for loading the weibo graph, extracting features, ranking nodes, and training imfector.

+However, 128 GB RAM is required for loading the source and target embedding matrices and running the fair imfector diffusion probabilities and running the IMINFECTOR algorithm.
+At peak, 95GB RAM is used.
+If you do not have enough RAM, the program will crash because you are out of memory.

 ## Optimizations compared to original [fair_at_scale](https://github.com/yu-ting-feng/fair_at_scale):
+The following optimizations allowed us to reduce the full data loading, feature extraction, training, and evaluation for a single 1 epoch from 6 hours down to 3.5 hours.
 - `remove_duplicates_fast`: optimized to come up with unique nodes and times in one pass.
 (4347x speedup from 61 seconds down to 13ms)
 - `mapped_uid`: creating in-place dictionary and iterating through file lines instead of reading first.
 (2% speedup)
 - parallelized `fair_im_processed_D_parallel` and renamed to `batched_fair_im_process_D_parallel`: chunked the normalization and softmax calculations across a multiprocessing Pool.
 (5x speedup from ~10 minutes to 2.5 minutes)